grossvater/amqp-client-cli/README.md

 `amqp-client-cli` is run via the `amqpcli` command.
 Run the `help` subcommand to see the list of options:

 ```
-$ amqpcli help
+$ amqpcli --help
-amqpcli: A command line interface for interacting with amqp exchanges
+usage: amqpcli [-h] {send,config} ...

-Usage: amqpcli {{options}} {{subcommand}}
+A command line interface for interacting with amqp exchanges

-Options:
+positional arguments:
-  -h, --help     Show this help message and exit
+  {send,config}
-  -n, --nocolor  Do not colorize output
+    send         Send a message to an exchange.

-Subcommands:
+    config       Configure the amqpcli client.

-  config  Configure the amqpcli client
+optional arguments:
-  send    Send a message to an exchange
+  -h, --help     show this help message and exit
 ```

 ### Let's send a message!